Overview of the structural unification of quantum mechanics and relativity using the algebra of quantions: Discussions and open problems

 \section{Discussions and open problems}

 The author believes that structural unification of relativity and quantum mechanics is a major milestone in understanding nature because it holds the potential to support a new physics paradigm centered on the old question of physics axiomatization.
-Although quantionic physics is still in the early development stages with many critical questions not yet researched, quantionic physics may put the phenomenological postulates of the Standard Model on a solid axiomatic foundation and might one day become the backbone of an ultimate theory of everything challenging string theory's aspirations in this area.
+Although quantionic physics is still in the early development stages with many critical questions not yet researched, quantionic physics may put the phenomenological postulates of the Standard Model on a solid axiomatic foundation.
 While Emile Grgin refrains from speculations about the future and prefers to follow the math wherever it may lead, in this section the author is free to use the glimpses and insights learned from this new research area to provide discussions, conjectures and speculations.
 As such, math rigor will be replaced mostly by heuristic and philosophical arguments.
-Existing results will be presented in a way that will support the new paradigm, and although this paradigm is inspired in part by quantionic research, it is independent from it, or from the original intention of the other cited results.

 One of the major successes of quantionic physics is the fact that structural unification is only possible for a four dimensional space time obeying the Minkowski metric.
 Without a complete unification theory, the proof of the space-time dimensionality is incomplete, but quantionic research is a big step forward.
-No other unification approaches (string theory included) can claim any credible success in this area.
 (Outside unification approaches, the four dimensionality is singled out as the only case where Yang-Mills theories are renormalizable.
 Also, from the geometrical point of view, one can construct uncountably many inequivalent differential structures and have an interplay between Hodge duality and two-forms \cite{IngemarBengtsson}.)
 However, quantionic research is just beginning and there are many open problems.
-Structural unification does not offer yet answers for quantum gravity, or even for the complete Standard Model.